turingschool/curriculum/source/projects/sales_engine.markdown

 ## Project Overview

-### Learning & Practice Goals
+### Goals

-* Use tests to drive both the design and implementation of code with high test coverage
+* Use tests to drive both the design and implementation of code
+* Use test fixtures instead of actual data when testing
-* Build a complex system using multiple interacting classes
+* Build a complex system of relationships using multiple interacting classes
-* Reuse implementation code via duck typing and modules
+* Demonstrate the DRY principle with modules and/or duck typing
-* Separate parsing / data loading logic from business logic
+* Separate parsing and data loading logic from business logic
-* Use memoization and careful variable scoping to improve performance
+* Use memoization to improve performance

 ### Abstract